 DAY 4: CANYON DE CHELLY NATIONAL MONUMENT: Today the group sets out on an all-day, 4-wheel-drive tour.
 Navajo guides facilitate the excursion, which runs the entire length of Canyon del Muerto, sharing local and traditional knowledge gained through their historical and geographical connections with the ancient peoples who settled these canyons.

 DAY 5: HUBBELL TRADING POST, WINDOW ROCK, AND EL MORRO: This day is filled with unique places and experiences.
-It begins at Hubbell Trading Post National Park, where people have been trading, in the same building, since 1878.
+It begins at Hubbell Trading Post National Historic Site, where people have been trading, in the same building, since 1878.
 The wooden floor creaks as we browse wares for sale by local Navajos.
 Another short drive leads to Navajo Tribal Headquarters at Window Rock, Arizona, where our guide and museum staff contribute insightful interpretation.
 To finish out the day, a short hike at El Morro National Monument leads us to some petroglyphs and Spanish inscriptions carved in the rocks.
 This evening in Grants we relax over dinner at a local-favorite steak house.

 DAY 6: ACOMA PUEBLO AND ALBUQUERQUE: Also known as “Sky City,” Acoma Pueblo is built on top of a 367-foot sandstone mesa and is one of the oldest communities in what is now the United States.
 A member of the community will show us around and share the settlement’s history.
 We’re in Albuquerque this afternoon, with opportunities to relax or explore Old Town Albuquerque or the Pueblo Indian Cultural Center.
 We celebrate this great, off the beaten path journey with a lovely farewell dinner tonight.